chunkhang/AI-Notes/README.md

   - Is the problem-solving knowledge mainly heuristic and uncertain?
 - **justify design/inference decision/recommendation**

+- **How are ES different with conventional programs**

+- Conventional programs are procedural and expert system is determined by correct matching with data for forward chaining and correct matching with goals for backward chaining.
+- Es input are flexible as opposed to the rigid design of conventional programs.
+- Es utilize pattern matching to decipher the meaning of input while conventional program rely on specific input format.
+There is usually no explaination for conventional program on how it obtains the result but ES will have explanation facility to explain the reasoning for the result.

+- **What is meta-rule?**

+  - A meta rule is a rule that governs other rule
+  - Meta tell when to use, why used and how to use that certain rule.
+  - Why they were included in the KB?
+    - Meta knowledge can take if or then part of meta-rule to justify conclusion

+- **Knowledge engineering process**
+  1. KE established dialogue with human expert in order to elicit expert's knowledge
+  1. KE then codes the knowledge explicitly into KBB
+  1. Expert then evaluates the ES and gives feedback to KE
+  1. Process is repeated until system's performance is judged to be satisfactory by the expert.

+- **What is knowledge acquisition and why is it considered a "bottleneck in AI"**

+  - Knowledge acquistion refers to the acquistion of knowledge from a human expert and other sources.
+It is carried out by knowledge engineer who extracts expertise by conducting extensive interviews with human experts.
+The KE process is time consumming and labour intensive.
+The KE may have to interview the expert several times.
+The process is step by step and sequential, if no interview is done, the prototype cannot be constructed.
+Hence, every stage needs to be completed before the next stage begins.
+Therefore, this process is slow and often described as fluid flow from a bottle.

+- **Advantages of Expert System**
+  - Increased availability
+    - Mass production of expertise since it can be made available on a computer
+  - Reduced cost
+    - Average cost of providing expertise is greatly lowered
+  - Reduced danger
+    - ESs can be deployed in hazardous environments

+- **Disadvantages of expert system**
+  - Common sense
+    - In addition to a great deal of technical knowledge, human experts have common sense.
+It is not yet known how to give ESs common sense
+  - Creativity
+    - Human experts can respond creatively to unusual situations, ESs cannot
+  - Learning
+    - Human experts automatically adapt to changing environments; ESs must be explicitly updated.
+Case-based reasoning and neural networks are methods that can incorporate learning

+- **Characteristic of ES**
+  - High performance
+    - Expert system must be capable of responding at a level at least equal to, or better than a human expert
+    - Quality of advice must have high degree of integrity
+  - Adequate response time
+    - Expert system must perform in a reasonable time, comparable to or better than the time required by an expert to reach a decision
+    - Time constraints especially critical in the case of real-time systems
+  - Good reliability
+    - Expert system must be reliable and not be prone to crashes

 ## Chapter 6 - Uncertainty

 - **Differentiate between conjunctive and disjunctive rules**